 Where does Petland Frisco get their puppies from?
 Our Breeders

-Contrary to what the Humane Society of the United States, other animal rights organizations and some activists portray, Petland Frisco does not source their puppies from puppy mills.
-Additionally, our store is a State-of-the-Art facility priding itself in animal care.
+Contrary to what the Humane Society of the United States (HSUS), other animal rights extremists, and some activists portray, Petland Frisco does not source their puppies from ‘puppy mills’.
+Additionally, our store is a State-of-the-Art facility priding itself in animal care under the direction of our Consulting Veterinarian.

 In the first video below, meet Petland Frisco’s owners, see our store as well as one of our breeder facilities where we get puppies from.